zendesk/ruby-kafka/README.md

 ## Roadmap

-v0.1 is targeted for release in February.
-Other milestones do not have firm target dates, but v0.2 will be released as soon as we are confident that it is ready to run in critical production environments and that the API shouldn't be changed.

-### v0.1: Producer API for non-critical production data

-We need to actually run this in production for a while before we can say that it won't lose data, so initially the library should only be deployed for non-critical use cases.
+The current stable release is v0.1.
+This release is running in production at Zendesk, but it's still not recommended that you use it when data loss is unacceptable.
+It will take a little while until all edge cases have been uncovered and handled.

-The API may also be changed.
+The API may still be changed in v0.2.

 ### v0.2: Stable Producer API

+Target date: end of February.

 The API should now have stabilized and the library should be battle tested enough to deploy for critical use cases.